exercism/v3/languages/nim/reference/README.md

 - used for return types and parameters
   - for return types it infers the type from the proc `body`
-  - for paramters, generics are created
+  - for parameters, generics are created

 #### Type Equality

 - structural equivalence
 - except for `object`, `enum`, `distinct`
 - subtype relation
-- explicit/implicitibly convertability
+- explicit/implicit convertibility